Algogator/gsoc-2018/README.md

    What I could have done differently:

       During the commmunity bonding period I restricted my interactions to the CommOps team, when I should have been bonding with the wider community, especially the infra and design team, since I had to open some tickets with them.
+I wish I had done a mini usability testing session before GSoC started, the one we did at FLOCK was eye-opening and there were a lot of good ideas I would have liked to work on for the summer.

 4. What's next for you?
 In Fedora?
 In general?

    I plan to work on the feedback we received at FLOCK 2018, to have the site ready for Fedora Appreciation Week and in the mean time submit a proposal for Fedora Women's Day.